-$nBins \dots$ number of bins of the histogram

-min ... minimum of the x-axis of the histogram

-max... maximum of the x-axis the histogram
+nBins ... number of bins of the histogram min ... minimum of the x-axis of the histogram max... maximum of the x-axis the histogram eventsForOPSAhistos eventID detID

-In fact three kinds of histograms are created - see command "/musr/command OPSA events-ForOPSA histos eventID detID".
+In fact three kinds of histograms are created - see command "/musr/command OPSA events-ForOPSAhistos eventID detID".